-There are two bird blinds for park users to take advantage of, one at Jester Park near Shelter #6 and one at Chichaqua just west of the Longhouse.
+There are two bird blinds for park users to enjoy the sights and sounds of nature located at Jester Park near Shelter #6 and at Chichaqua Bottoms Greenbelt just west of the Longhouse.
 Bird blinds are great places to observe birds.
 Inside the blind, you can take a seat and watch birds in their natural setting.
 Bird feeders are filled regularly to attract birds to the immediate area.

 A recently constructed wildlife viewing platform is located at Chichaqua Bottoms Greenbelt adjacent to Hwy 65.
 This platform area has spotting scopes installed, is easily accessible, and has a parking lot and restroom facilities.